USDA vs. FHA: Which Loan Is Better? | 2025

 Appraisal

-An appraisal is crucial for both USDA and FHA loans.
+Understanding the appraisal requirements is critical when comparing USDA loan vs FHA loan options.
 It ensures the house is sold at fair market value.
 For a USDA loan, the appraiser must confirm the property is in a USDA-determined rural area and is habitable.
 For an FHA loan, the appraiser must ensure the home meets health and safety standards set by the Department of Housing and Urban Development (HUD).

 Down payment